MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create a Shared Folder

 Shared folders expose a directory from the container host, to the container.
 When a shared folder has been created, any files placed in the shared folder are available in the container.
 A shared folder is used in this example to copy the Nano Server IIS packages into the container.
 These packages will then be used to install IIS.
-For more information on shared folder see [Managing Container Data](../management/manage_data.md).
+For more information on shared folder see [Container Shared Folders](../management/manage_data.md).

 Create a directory named `c:\share\en-us` on the container host.